albertogg/albertogg.github.com/_posts/2014-11-30-rack-basics.md

 > takes exactly one argument, the environment and returns an Array of exactly
 > three values: The status, the headers, and the body.

-Now that we got what it is and how it works a bit clearer let's jump into the installation and some basic stuff.
+Now that we got what it is and how it works (kind of), let's jump into the installation and some basic stuff.

 ## Installation

-The installation it's pretty normal as any other gem:
+Installation it's pretty normal:

 ```bash
 $ gem install rack